 The system of cash management that I recommend for my clients is called Profit First.
 It designates specific uses for bank accounts, such as Inventory, Profit, Owner Pay, Taxes, etc. Looking at your bank account is like having a dashboard on your cash and it’s uses.
 Without depending on accounting, you can see how your business is performing.

-That said, accounting can give you important data to help you manage the finer details of your business.
+That said, accounting can give you important data to help you manage the finer details of your growing business.
 In the next article, we will delve into understanding why the Profit measure is important, what we can learn from it and how it helps us get to increased cash flow.

 Interested in Profit First for Ecommerce Bookkeeping?